-If you have equity in your home from your mortgage payments or a rise in the value of your home, you can take advantage of it for low-cost easily accessible money.
-A home equity line of credit, or HELOC, is money you can borrow against the equity in your home.
+A home equity line of credit, or HELOC, allows you to borrow against the equity of your home at a low cost.
 Unlike a mortgage or home loan, it's a flexible line of credit and you can use it only when you need to.

 A home equity line of credit provides you with a line of credit with a pre-approved limit (like a credit card).
 Also like a credit card, you can draw from and pay back into it whenever you want.
 There is, however, no grace period where you won’t be charged interest until a certain date – the moment you withdraw from the HELOC, interest starts accruing.
 Compared to mortgages, HELOCs tend to have higher interest rates.
 They are also usually only offered as variable rates, although some lenders allow you to convert part of your HELOC into a home loan with a fixed rate and term.